 “With less money available to lend out, banks will charge a higher rate,” LaClair says.

-“A low federal funds rate makes borrowing money less expensive and causes markets to heat up through broader investments, particularly in housing,” says Richard Steinberg, chairman of Nationwide Mortgage Bankers in Melville, New York.
+“A higher federal funds rate makes borrowing money more expensive, which causes a cooling effect on the economy to slow down growth,” says Richard Steinberg, chairman of Nationwide Mortgage Bankers in Melville, New York.

-“A higher federal funds rate makes borrowing money more expensive, which causes a cooling effect on the economy to slow down growth,” Steinberg says.
 Those higher costs mean borrowers and lenders must be more selective when it comes to where they spend money.

-The Current Federal Funds Rate
+The Federal Funds Rate Today

-The impact of the federal funds rate is immediately seen in short-term securities, Treasury bills, and money market accounts.
+The impact of the federal funds rate is seen immediately in short-term securities, Treasury bills, and money market accounts.
 Eventually, the ripple effect makes its way to the interest rates tied to mortgages, home equity lines of credit, credit cards, and auto loans.

 When it’s cheaper for banks to conduct business, they can pass along the savings to borrowers via lower interest rates.
 So, if the federal funds rate is low, mortgage rates are also typically low.